hrosicka/hrosicka/README.md

 Simple apps in Python.
+I like
+- VS Code
+- Qt Designer
+- Python, PyQt and SQLite...

 <!---
 hrosicka/hrosicka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.